Conway, Arkansas: Primary and secondary education

-The Conway Public School District serves the city.
-It is overseen by the Conway Board of Education, composed of seven citizens elected every third Tuesday in September annually in a citywide vote.
+The majority of the city limits is in the Conway Public School District.
+The school district is overseen by the Conway Board of Education, composed of seven citizens elected every third Tuesday in September annually in a citywide vote.
 Operating with a $88 million budget, the district enrolls approximately 10,000 students, making it the eighth largest in the state.
 The district consists of 16 schools: 1 pre-school, 9 elementary schools, 4 middle schools, 1 junior high school, and 1 high school.
 Over 65 percent of teachers in Conway Public Schools hold a master's degree or higher, and 67 are National Board Certified.